 Installation of 16 photographs 40×28 cm with ventilator

-‘The Viewfinder’ represents the influence of technology on the perception of the contemporary landscape.
-With an overwhelming presences of images the entire world is published and for everyone to see.
-The internet age has altered our visual experience.
+‘The Viewfinder’ represents the effect of technology on our experience of the contemporary landscape.
+The internet has changed our visual understanding of the world around us.
 Locations that used to be hard to reach are now accessible within a matter of seconds.
-Camera’s and satellites have become our new way of transmission.
+Every landscape in the world is documented by a camera or satellite.
+It has become our new way of traveling the world.

-After the invention of the camera every landscape in the world has been documented.
-People feel the constant need to document everything there is to see.
-We climb a mountain and see the spectacular view only through the viewfinder of the camera’s around our necks.
-The photographs are a proof of our own existence and the places we have visited.
-However, a photograph can’t do justice to the original lanscape that is seen with the bare eye.
-Can a photograph be a resemblance of the real landscape when it’s continuously influenced by the photographers’ perspective and the developments in technology?
+There is a constant need to document and share everything there is to see.
+We see the spectacular view after climbing a mountain only through the viewfinder of the camera’s around our necks.
+The photographs we take are proof of our existence and the places we have visited.
+Through other people’s photography we share their experiences of places we might never be able to see ourselves.
+Nevertheless, a photograph can’t do justice to the original landscape that is seen with the bare eye.
+A photographs found online cannot be a resemblance of the experience within a landscape when it has been influenced by the photographers’ perspective and the developments in technology.
+Why then, is our main focus when visiting a landscape documenting it in a photograph?